Guide To Requesting and Responding to Reviews

 - An estimated 90% of the American population uses texting as a form of communication.

 - Anyone with a smartphone can receive a text message without having to install an additional app.
 In fact, 56% of all online reviews originate from a mobile device.

 Before you start requesting reviews via text, there are a few essential things you need to know.

 You Should Gain Consent to Send Text Messages

 Legally, you should gain consent before sending a text message to a mobile device.
 Text messages are regulated by the U.S Federal Communications Commission (FCC) and the Telephone Consumer Protection Act (TCPA).
 Penalties for violations can result in fines ranging from $500 to $1500 per violation.

 The type of consent you need varies based on the type of text message you send.
 For example, sending a promotional text message with a discount for a service or procedure requires express written consent, whereas sending a transactional text message like an appointment reminder does not.
 There are no clear guidelines defining whether review requests are promotional or transactional, so we encourage you to err on the side of caution.
 As a best practice, you should get express written consent before contacting patients via text.
-Please keep in mind that obtaining someone’s phone number is not the same as receiving permission to text them.
+We outline some simple methods for gaining opt-in below.